 What do we mean by Capital Expenditure Accounting?

 Capital expenditure is the expenditure for buying long-term fixed assets in an organization.
 The expenditure can also be on improving and extending the life of such assets.
 These assets have a life cycle of a year or more.
-Such assets are usually fixed in nature and include land, building, furniture and fixtures, plant and machinery, etc. Sometimes a company may incur capital expenditure on non-tangible assets such as patents and licenses, trademarks, software, and even technology.
+Such assets are usually fixed in nature, including land, buildings, furniture and fixtures, plant and machinery, etc. Sometimes a company may incur capital expenditure on non-tangible assets such as patents and licenses, trademarks, software, and even technology.
 Capital expenditure accounting is the treatment of such expenditure in the books of accounts of an organization.
 Since a capital expenditure involves a substantial sum of money and resources, its treatment in the books of accounts becomes tricky and very important.

-Capital expenditure or CapEx decisions may be taken as an expansionary measure to enhance or improve the already existing business activities and their scope.
+Capital expenditure planning or CapEx decisions may be taken as an expansionary measure to enhance or improve the already existing business activities and their scope.
 The expenditure can also be undertaken for a completely new project or for making new acquisitions.
 Such expenditures help a business to stay ahead of the competition and maintain its supremacy.
 The amount of capital expenditure that an organization will require normally varies from industry to industry.
-High capital-intensive industries such as manufacturing, power generation, telecommunications, oil exploration and rigging, refineries, etc. require very heavy capital expenditures frequently.
-On the other hand, service industries normally require low capital expenditure.
-In any case, businesses should constantly incur capital expenditures every year to progress and grow.
-Also, it is an indication that the management is reinvesting the profits of the business back in it for its betterment.
+High capital-intensive industries such as manufacturing, power generation, telecommunications, oil exploration and rigging, refineries, etc., require very heavy capital expenditures frequently.

 How do we do Capital Expenditure Accounting?